Larger Datasets Can Be Repeated More: A Theoretical Analysis of Multi-Epoch Scaling in Linear Regression: Proof Outline for the Solvable Case with Zipf-distributed Data

 \section{Proof Outline for the Solvable Case with Zipf-distributed Data}

-In this section, we give the proof sketch of \Cref{thm:one-hot-E_K-v2,thm:one-hot-E_K-log-spectrum}, which characterizes the behavior of $E(K, N)$ respectively under power spectrum and logarithm power spectrum assumptions.
-Here we give the proof outline of \Cref{thm:one-hot-E_K-v2}; the proof sketch of \Cref{thm:one-hot-E_K-log-spectrum} is similar to that of \Cref{thm:one-hot-E_K-v2}.
+In this section, we give the proof sketch of \Cref{thm:one-hot-loss-estimate,thm:one-hot-E_K-v2,thm:one-hot-E_K-log-spectrum}. \Cref{thm:one-hot-loss-estimate} gives a general expression of the excess risk, \Cref{thm:one-hot-E_K-v2} and \Cref{thm:one-hot-E_K-log-spectrum} characterise the behavior of $E(K, N)$ respectively under power spectrum and logarithm power spectrum assumption.
+Their proof outlines are given separately as follows. \paragraph{1.
+Proof sketch of \Cref{thm:one-hot-loss-estimate}.} We exploit the properties that the sequential updates are commutative and all finite-order moments of data are computable, and we obtain the result through a direct calculation.